julia-actions/julia-format/README.md

 # Github Action For JuliaFormatter.jl

 Github action that runs [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) on your `.jl` files.
-See the help message in [this file](https://github.com/domluna/JuliaFormatter.jl/blob/master/bin/format.jl) for detailed description of flags/arguments.
+See the help message in [format.jl](./format.jl) for detailed description of flags/arguments.

 ## Usage